Career Profile: Senior Internal Auditor

 Why Is Senior Internal Auditing a Job of Tomorrow?

 Senior internal auditors will be needed more than ever to ensure that businesses are being run efficiently without financial loss so that they may prosper for years to come.
 Even for nonprofit organizations, internal auditors must make sure that these groups break even in their work, or else they face the risk of going into debt and shuttering.
-Employment opportunities for internal auditors are expected to increase 18 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for internal auditors are expected to increase 18 percent, according to the Bureau of Labor Statistics.
 Internal auditors make an average salary of $54,630 annually, although earnings can vary greatly depending on the specific employer.

 What Does a Senior Internal Auditor Do?